 Step 2: About ACL/CCL Injuries

-The cranial cruciate ligament (CCL), equivalent to the anterior cruciate ligament, or ACL in people, is responsible for limiting hyperextension of the stifle, limiting internal rotation of the tibia in relation to the femur, and to prevent forward sliding/drawer motion of the tibia in relation to the femur.
-Cranial cruciate ligament rupture (CCLR) is the most common cause of hind limb lameness in dogs.
+The cranial cruciate ligament (CCL) is equivalent to the anterior cruciate ligament or ACL in people.
+This tissue is responsible for limiting hyperextension of the stifle and internal rotation of the tibia in relation to the femur.
+Moreover, it prevents forward sliding or drawer motion of the tibia.
+A CCL tear in dogs commonly causes hind limb lameness.

-The underlying cause of CCLR in the majority of dogs is different than ACL injuries in most people.
+The underlying cause of CCL injury in dogs differs from ACL tears in most people.
 Whereas trauma is a common cause of ACL tears in people, CCLR in dogs is typically degenerative in nature.
-Some proposed predisposing factors for cruciate injuries in dogs include genetics, obesity, and poor fitness level, early neutering, excessive tibial plateau slope (TPS), immune-mediated disease, and bacterial presence within the joint.
-Young to middle-aged, female, large breed dogs are at greatest risk for tearing their CCL, though any dog can develop a CCLR.
-However, as with ACL tears in people, acute traumatic ruptures can also occur.
+Some proposed predisposing factors for cruciate injuries in dogs include genetics, excessive tibial plateau slope (TPS), immune-mediated disease, and bacterial presence within the joint.

 Ready to move on to the next step?